brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

+- Brian Buccola and Andreas Haida.
+2018.
+[Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
+Accepted (pending review of minor revisions) in *Journal of Semantics*.
 - Emmanuel Chemla, Brian Buccola, and Isabelle Dautriche.
 Forthcoming.
 [Connecting content and logical words][connecting-sa]. *Journal of Semantics*.
 - Brian Buccola, Isabelle Dautriche, and Emmanuel Chemla.
 2018.
 [Competition and symmetry in an artificial word learning task][competition]. *Frontiers in Psychology* 9(2176).
 - Brian Buccola.
 2018.
 [A restriction on the distribution of exclusive *only*][only-snippet]. *Snippets* 33.
 3--4.